rdyro/chatblade/README.md

 In that case you have 2 options:

-- `-r` for raw, which just prints the text exactly as ChatGPT returned it, and doesn't pass it through Markdown.
+- `-r` for raw, which just prints the text exactly as Gemini returned it, and doesn't pass it through Markdown.
 - `-e` for extract, which will try to detect what was returned (either a code block or json) and extract only that part.
 If neither of those are found it does the same as `-r`

 Both options can be used either with a new query, e.g.